HSPD-12 PIV-I Frequently Asked Questions (FAQs)

 - Three separate individuals serving in PIV Administrative Roles (Sponsor, Registrar, and Issuer) are required in order to create a PIV card, therefore eliminating the possibility of a single corrupt official in the process from issuing a credential with a fraudulent identity or to a person not entitled to the credential.

 - Only appointed, trained, and certified personnel may issue a credential.

-3. What will be the difference between the current VA badge and
+3. What will be the difference between the current VA badge and new PIV card?

 - The PIV card topology will be compliant with FIPS 201 standards and recognizable across all Federal agencies.
 Certain required elements will appear on the front and back of all PIV cards, regardless of the Federal agency that issues the PIV cards.